This article explains how to correct VA medical records.

 These templates look like the one above, and are designed to help you write a letter to correct VA medical records:

-Letter Template (.txt) (text file) - download from my website's server
+Letter Template (.txt) (text file) to correct VA medical records - download from my website's server.

-Letter Template (.docx) (Microsoft Word) - download from Google docs
+Letter Template (.docx) (Word file) to correct VA medical records - download from Google docs.

-Letter Template (.pdf) (PDF) - download from my website's server
+Letter Template (.pdf) (PDF file) to correct VA medical records - download from my website's server.

-Letter Template (Google doc) - download from Google docs
+Letter Template (Google doc) to correct VA medical records - download from Google docs.

 → Note: Feel free to share these letter templates with other veterans.
 CC0 1.0CC